What Ageism Can Do to Older Adults’ Health

 We can all agree that if we could decide to eliminate one bad behaviour from the society with no signs left, ageism would be a popular option on top of the list.
-Unfortunately, the real world is a messy place, and prejudiced people do exist.
+Unfortunately, the real world is messy, and small-minded people do exist.
 But hopefully, we can all still dream of seeing the day when saying “you are too old for this” is considered a hurtful crime.
-This article will talk about how ageism negatively affects the senior’s health in hopes of demonstrating how serious this unjust form of discrimination can be.
+This article will talk about how ageism negatively affects the senior’s health in hopes of demonstrating how severe this unjust form of discrimination can be.

 What Is Ageism?